 - The Smith Manoeuvre does not change the principal residence exemption status of your home.
 If you sell your home later, it will not be subject to capital gains tax as a result of using this strategy.

 - After paying off your mortgage using the Smith Manoeuvre, you should ideally now own a sizeable investment account and can choose to either: sell off some of your investments to pay off your HELOC debt or keep your investments and just keep paying any interest due on your HELOC loan.
 Interest amounts paid on the HELOC will remain deductible.

 - The Smith Manoeuvre is not for risk-averse investors.
 Leverage will amplify your gains and worsen your losses.
 Consider seeking financial advice from a professional if you are considering executing this strategy.

 The jury is still out on whether or not I will proceed with utilizing the Smith Manoeuvre for our mortgage.
-For me, the attractions of the strategy is the ability to put funds towards investing early-on and incrementally while paying down our mortgage.
-This will help us use time to our advantage and direct more dollars towards building our portfolio without having to wait till we are mortgage-free.
+For me, the attraction of the strategy is the ability to put funds towards investing early on and incrementally while paying down our mortgage.

 We will see how it goes!

 5 thoughts on “Understanding How The Smith Manoeuvre Works in 2023”